https://www.epo.org/en/legal/london-agreement

 In Denmark, France (see Paris court of appeal judgment of 14 April 2010), Iceland, Latvia, Luxembourg, Monaco, the Netherlands, Slovenia, Sweden, Switzerland/Liechtenstein and the United Kingdom, the new rules also apply to European patents granted before 1 May 2008 and amended on or after that date (mention published in the European Patent Bulletin) in opposition, appeal or limitation proceedings.
 This is also the case for Hungary if a European patent was granted before 1 January 2011 and was amended on or after that date in opposition, appeal or limitation proceedings.

 For Germany, the old translation requirements continue to apply to European patents granted before 1 May 2008 and amended on or after that date.
-For Finland, they also continue to apply to European patents granted before 1 November 2011, and for Norway to those granted before 1 January 2015.
+For Finland, they also continue to apply to European patents granted before 1 November 2011, and for Norway to those granted before 1 January 2015, and for Montenegro to those granted before 1 August 2025 and amended on or after that date.

 For Croatia, there are no such transitional provisions.